American Road and Transportation Builders Association: National Work Zone Safety Information Clearinghouse

 The Clearinghouse has the world's largest online library of free information on these topics: accident and crash data, latest technologies and equipment, best practices, key safety engineer contact information, laws and regulations, worker safety training materials, research and publications, public education campaigns, Spanish language materials and educational materials for new drivers.

-In fall 1997, after a competitive bid process, ARTBA was selected as the Clearinghouse project manager.
+In the fall of 1997, after a competitive bid process, ARTBA was selected as the Clearinghouse project manager.
 In partnership with the Texas Transportation Institute (TTI), and with financial support from Federal Highway Administration, the facility opened for business on February 17, 1998.

-In 2000, Clearinghouse operations were privatized and managed by the ARTBA-Transportation Development Foundation with support from the American Association of State Highway and Transportation Officials, TTI, labor organizations and other safety groups.
+By 2000, Clearinghouse operations were privatized and managed by the ARTBA-Transportation Development Foundation with support from the American Association of State Highway and Transportation Officials, TTI, labor organizations and other safety groups.
 TTI manages the day-to-day operations, conducts the safety research and maintains the Clearinghouse website. www.workzonesafety.org.